LizzOhagan/Tradie_Scheduling_App/README.md

 3. run `npm install` in the client (this folder is yet to be implemented)
 4. Open docker on your computer
 5. run `docker-compose up --build` in the root file of the project.
 NOTE: the db and server containers will start.
 The client container is still to be implemented.
+6. Open a browser and go to http://localhost:5001/api-docs/ to use Swagger API docs.

 <!-- **NOTE: the client container is not yet talking to the db container.
 The work around at this stage to:**